univention/univention-portal/doc/concepts/10_architecture.md

 - **Socket**, Mercure, SSE/WS

-  Enables a web-client to continously receive live messages via a socket mechanism.
-Runs as a hub that receives messages and publishes them to connected clients.
+  Enables a web-client to continously receive live notifications via a socket mechanism.
+Runs as a hub that receives notifications and publishes them to connected clients.

 - **Frontend**